The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Appendix 3: proofs

+As a result, the case $\det(B)=0$ cannot occur.
 Assume now the case $\det(B)\neq 0$.
 Then $L_1\neq L_2$.
-It must be that $\lambda$ from \eqref{eq:B_lambda} is nonnegative, since otherwise $F$ is divided into two subfaces (line \ref{line:OutsideCone}), a contradiction.
-The point of intersection between $L_1$ and $L_2$ is $v=p+\lambda_1 T_1+\lambda_2 T_2$, and it must be in the cone corresponding to $F$ and also in the cell of $p$, since otherwise $F$ is divided into two subfaces (line \ref{line:OutsideCell}).
-Hence $v$ is a vertex corresponding to $F$ and it is found by the algorithm at the stage when \eqref{eq:B_lambda} is considered.
-If $v=u$, then the algorithm finds $u$ when considering $F$, a contradiction.
-Hence $v\neq u$, and by Lemma \ref{lem:CorrectAlg}\eqref{lem:CorrectAlg:itemLv} it must be that $u$ coincides with one of the endpoints $p+T_1$ or $p+T_2$.
-But then, according to Lemma \ref{lem:FoundVerticesEndpoint}, the algorithm finds $u$ as a vertex, a contradiction.
+It must be that $\lambda$ from \beqref{eq:B_lambda} is nonnegative, since otherwise $F$ is divided into two subedges (line \bref{line:OutsideWedge}), a contradiction to the assumption that $F$ is a prime subedge.
+The point of intersection between $L_1$ and $L_2$ is $v=p+\lambda_1 T_1+\lambda_2 T_2$, and it must be in the wedge corresponding to $F$ and also in the cell of $p$, since otherwise $F$ is divided into two subedges (line \bref{line:OutsideCell}), a contradiction to the assumption that $F$ is a prime subedge.
+Hence $v$ is a vertex corresponding to $F$ and it is found by the algorithm at the stage when \beqref{eq:B_lambda} is considered.
+If $v=u$, then the algorithm finds $u$ when it considers $F$, a contradiction to what we assumed regarding $u$ in the beginning of the proof.
+Hence $v\neq u$, and by Lemma \bref{lem:CorrectAlg}\beqref{lem:CorrectAlg:itemLv} it must be that $u$ coincides with one of the endpoints $p+T_1$ or $p+T_2$.
+But then, according to Lemma \bref{lem:FoundVerticesEndpoint}, the algorithm finds $u$ as a vertex, a contradiction to what we assumed regarding $u$ in the beginning of the proof.

 Therefore all the vertices of the cell are detected.
-As explained in Method \ref{method:Endpoint} and Section \ref{sec:CombinatorialInformation}, when a vertex is detected, also the edges which intersect at it are detected.
+As explained in Method \bref{method:Endpoint} and Section \bref{sec:CombinatorialInformation}, when a vertex is detected, also the edges which intersect at it are detected.
 Since all the possible vertices are found by the algorithm, then so are all the possible edges. \end{proof}